 Enacted in response to David Walker’s Appeal, this law criminalized the distribution of materials that could incite rebellion to slavery.

-Following the publication of David Walker’s Appeal in 1829 and numerous uprisings of the enslaved, states across the South began to pass or amend existing anti-literacy laws to prevent future insurrections and thwart the struggle for Black education.
+Following the publication of David Walker’s Appeal in 1829, Nat Turner’s rebellion, and other rebellions, states across the South began to pass or amend existing anti-literacy laws that prohibited the education of enslaved and free Black people.

 Scenario 4: The Connecticut “Black Law” (1833)